Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 Public Health Directives

-Finland has mobilized no emergency health funds, which, coupled with a relatively relaxed lockdown and minimal testing, give it a relatively weak public health policy score.
+Finland has mobilized few emergency health funds, which, coupled with a relatively relaxed lockdown and minimal testing, give it a relatively weak public health policy score.

 - Testing policy 2

 - Travel restrictions 3